wdk-docs/jsdoc-docs/source/about/getting-started.rst

 ``/*``, ``/***``, or more than 3 stars will be ignored.
 This is a feature to allow you to suppress parsing of comment blocks.

-{% example “The simplest documentation is just a description” %}

 .. code-block:: js
+   :caption: The simplest documentation is just a description

    /** This is a description of the foo function. */ function foo() {
    }

-{% endexample %}

 Adding a description is simple—just type the description you want in the documentation comment.